Click here to read the previous part of the trip.

 Anyway, we get to go inside a couple of the tubes, they really are huge.
 The first one is not so long, you can see the exit from the entrance.
 The second one has an entrance into a tube like a Y. This one is so dark you cannot see anything in the middle, so make sure you bring a torch.

 There are also bones of animals that have blundered into the tubes and were not able to find their way out as well as some very large spiders.
 There are also small insect eating bats.
-A really worthwhile place to visit.
+Undara is a really worthwhile place to visit and you must do one of the tours.

 |Kangaroo or wallaby bones||There were quite a few of these large spiders|